About Your BSO

 The Brevard Symphony Orchestra entertains and enriches individuals and communities by creating exceptional, live symphonic music.

-The Administrative Offices of the Brevard Symphony Orchestra are located at 1500 West Eau Gallie Boulevard, Suite A-1 in Melbourne.
+The Administrative Offices of the Brevard Symphony Orchestra are located at 780 South Apollo Blvd, Suite 218, in Melbourne.
 For many years, the BSO’s home was the Winchester Symphony House, built in 1886.
-The “Old Gal” as it has been affectionately called, has undergone extensive renovation of the years and is currently listed as a Historical Site for Brevard County and the State of Florida.
+The “Old Gal” as it has been affectionately called, has undergone extensive renovation over the years and is currently listed as a Historical Site for Brevard County and the State of Florida.